maarten-boot/test-actions/README.md

 The current workflow shows a simplefied way to run tests on code after both `push` and `pull-request`.
 As is well documented `pull-request` events only happen if there are no merge conflicts.
+But note that a `pull-request` event will actually run before the merge takes place!

 1. The workflow starts with a checkout of the code.
     * In the case of a `push` this reflects the updated code base with the `push` changes applied.